 For everything from bites, scratches, and stings, to dry skin and chapped lips.
 Once you start using this product, you'll wonder what you did before you had OUCH around.

-Use the two small tins to be your 'first aid kit on the go' having one in your purse, backpack, or pocket means you have a loving response to skin adventures.
+Use the small tins to be your 'first aid kit on the go' in your purse, backpack, or pocket means you have a loving response to skin adventures.

 Our Manuka essential oil is from the East Cape of New Zealand.
 This is the phenotype that has a very high concentration of beta- trike tones- which means it has strong antimicrobial properties and benefits.
 Use a couple of drops in a warm water gargle to chase a sore throat.
 Use 6 drops in a bowl of warm water to soak a cut that needs to be cleaned and supported.

 I absolutely love being connected to the people behind the products.
 Our company has been working directly with Mark Kerr and the team at Tairawhiti on the East Cape for about 15 years.
 And, of course, a soft spot for Country Calendar!